samfeldstein/notebook/content/notes/find-web-development-work.md

 tags: ["work","web-development"]
 ---

-Tell people you know in the field that you're looking for work.
-Tell everybody else too, for good measure.
+- Tell people you know in the field that you're looking for work.
+- Tell everybody else too, for good measure.
+- Give you name to web agencies.
+- Give your name to recruitment agencies.
+- See if your favorite companies are hiring.

 <!--
   - Dirt